Position

 What are the best companies a Rehabilitation Specialist can work for?

 Zeel offers the highest salary for Rehabilitation Specialists, with an average of $165,000.
 Kaiser Permanente also provides a competitive salary of $105,845.
-Other top-paying companies include OPWDD, New York State Office of Mental Health, and the DEPARTMENT OF REHABILITATION.
-These companies value rehabilitation specialists and offer attractive compensation packages.
+OPWDD - Office for People with Developmental Disabilities pays an average of $79,542.
+Other top-paying companies include New York State Office of Mental Health and the DEPARTMENT OF REHABILITATION, both offering salaries above $75,000.
+LifePoint Health, Commonwealth of Massachusetts, and the State of Colorado also provide attractive compensation for professionals in this field.

 1. Zeel